 Sarit’s rule had not lasted as long as Phibun’s, but that does not diminish his importance in Thai democratic history.
 First, Sarit decisively eradicated the last remnants of the Khana Ratsadon.
 His vision of the country- one that returned to embrace its traditional roots, with a paternalistic, iron-fisted leader- was starkly different from Pridi’s or Phibun’s.
 His so-called “revolution” in 1958 made democratic Thailand more authoritarian than ever.
 He also began an important trend in Thai history: claiming that there needed to be a unique “Thai style” of democracy that fit with the needs of the country.
 (His rule, however, would barely have any hints of democracy in them).

-Strangely enough, as cruel and repressive as he could be, Sarit was always popular in his time as prime minister.
+Strangely enough, as cruel and repressive as he could be, Sarit was popular in his time as prime minister.
 Yes, rights and liberties had been sacrificed, but Sarit’s rule was a time of remarkable stability after the tumult of the previous decades.
-He was viewed as decisive and strong.
-Additionally, Sarit prioritised development, and although it would later emerge that Sarit was highly corrupt, some excused him, saying that at the very least he got the job done.
+Additionally, Sarit prioritized development, and although it would later emerge that Sarit was highly corrupt, some excused him, saying that at the very least he got the job done.
 Many people would often say after Sarit died as Thailand continued to encounter crisis after crisis: if only Sarit was still here…

-Yet the stability of dictatorships such as Phibun’s and Sarit’s came with a high human cost.
-Phibun consolidated power during his second premiership only through the murderous police general Phao Sriyanond.
-Sarit, on the other hand, instilled fear in the population through public executions and mass arrests.
+Yet the stability of dictatorships such as Sarit’s came with a high human cost.
+Sarit had instilled fear in the population through public executions and mass arrests.
 His power was absolute, and although he claimed that he would be responsible for his actions, who could hold him accountable?

 It was into the hands of his predecessor, and now successor, Thanom Kittikachorn, that the machinery of Sarit’s authoritarian government would fall.
-But Thanom was only a shadow of the dictatorial Sarit, and his attempt to exercise Sarit’s powers would end in tragedy.
+But Thanom was only a shadow of the dictatorial Sarit, and he could not fill the role of the paternalistic leader that Sarit had been, especially as dissent about the government’s heavy-handedness continued to grow.
+His attempt to exercise Sarit’s powers would end in tragedy.